1realhydrogenatom/RoutePlanning/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains the starter code for the Route Planning project, provided by udacity at https://github.com/udacity/CppND-Route-Planning-Project.git, which will be completed as part of C++ nanodegree program.

 <img src="map.png" width="600" height="450" />

-## Cloning
+## Cloning Udacity Project

 When cloning this project, be sure to use the `--recurse-submodules` flag.
 Using HTTPS:
 ```